Spring Cleaning - The right way to get rid of your things and green cleaning

 Drain cleaner

 Put ½ cup of baking soda down your drain.
 Pour ½ cup of distilled white vinegar down your drain.
 The mixture will bubble.
 Once it has stopped bubbling, run hot tap water down the drain.
-If it is still clogged, repeat the baking soda and vinegar process and once the bubbling stops pour boiling water down the drain.
+If it is still clogged, repeat the baking soda and vinegar process, once the bubbling stops, pour boiling water down the drain.
 Please be careful with boiling water - we recommend using a kettle for this to avoid burns.

 TIP: Save spray bottles to reuse for when you make your own cleaners.